PM-Notes/How-To-Github/README.md

 You can if you like also install the Desktop App, but at this stage lets not worry about that.
 The Desktop app also installs Git command line tools, but in a slightly different way, so lets keep it old-skool and use the above link.

-#### I dont want to go into details on installation as it would make this article even larger and there is plenty of articles online to help with installation.
+#### Note - I dont want to go into details on installation as it would make this article even larger and there are plenty of articles online to help.

+## At Last!
+Clone the repository

+So we created the repositoty in the GitHub cloud, now we would like to pull a copy (clone) of the files down to our local PC.
+This might be to view or to edit the files, and possibly send the edited files back up to GitHub for review or to merge into the master stream.